Canon G1 X Mark III vs Sony A6000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
 Further information on the features and operation of the G1X Mark III and A6000 can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.